PFC Heather Trujillo

 Now medically retired, Heather loves to quilt and write, and she is often asked to read her poetry at military funerals and her work has been featured in a war memorial.
 She enjoys outdoor activities with her two children Kailee and Kody.

 Before her injury, Heather loved to cook, but in her previous home, she could not reach the counter or appliances from her wheelchair.
 Other activities, such as laundry and showering, were also a challenge for Heather.
 “Being injured turns you into a patient, and a patient doesn’t have much of an identity outside the injuries and problems.
 I was a mother who couldn’t really take care of my family,” she says.

 Heather’s specially adapted custom HFOT home with lower countertops and accessible appliances is a huge blessing, Heather says.
 Regaining this independence enables her to focus on her future plans and goals.
-She obtained her associate’s degree in criminal justice at Georgia Highlands Community College in is now pursuing a bachelor’s degree.
+She obtained her associate’s degree in criminal justice at Georgia Highlands Community College and graduated summa cum laude with her bachelor’s in 2021.
 She wants to continue volunteering by helping other Veterans.
 She enjoys “living off the grid” in the new home, becoming more active, and growing and raising her own food.

 Heather chose to build her home in Georgia, for its quieter, slower pace of life.

 Heather and her family always dreamed about a permanent home but never thought it was possible.
 She is grateful to Homes For Our Troops and its supporters for making this dream happen for her and her children.
 “To us, it’s not just walls and a roof, it’s the freedom to once again be a productive member of my family,” she says.